 Erin Aulich – Branch Secretary

-Erin began her teaching career at Fountain Gate Secondary College, having completed a double degree in health promotion and education.
+Erin began her teaching career at Fountain Gate Secondary College, after completing a double degree in health promotion and education.
 Read more

 She has taught science, maths and health in Victoria and overseas, including a year spent teaching English in South Korea, and worked as a year level coordinator.
 After taking on the role of AEU representative at her school, she participated in several union campaigns and was elected to AEU council.

-She started out in the Member Support Unit (now MSC) for two years before being elected as the AEU’s deputy vice president of secondary in 2010.
-Three years later, she went on to take up the vice president role before being appointed Branch Secretary in July 2018.
+Erin started out in the Member Support Unit (now MSC) for two years before being elected as the AEU’s Deputy Vice President of Secondary in 2010.
+Three years later, she went on to take up the Vice President role before being appointed Branch Secretary in July 2018.

 Seir Holley – Deputy Secretary